 - Fill out the Registration Form for Exams and Training as well as the Education and Experience Documentation Form which can be found in the DEP Forms Library.

 - Checks should be made payable to Kentucky State Treasurer.
 The total should include the exam fee, any class fee as well as the $50 processing fee.

 - Fill out the forms, and mail them along with check or money order to:

 What are the examination dates?

-Once an operator meets the minimum education and experience requirements, he or she may apply to take an examination at any of the certification preparatory courses offered across the Commonwealth or during one of the Frankfort exam events.
+Once an operator meets the minimum education and experience requirements, they may apply to take an examination at any of the certification preparatory courses offered across the Commonwealth or during one of the Frankfort exam events.
 Additional exam information and dates can be located on the Operator Training Opportunities page.